kikoalbiol/BIMCV-COVID-19/padchest-covid/README.md

 You can download other resize images --> http://ceib.bioinfo.cipf.es/covid19/resized_padchest_neumo_32.tar.gz
 # UPDATES

+**Updates 04/04/2020**

+From Alberto Albiol and Kiko Albiol.
+Some of the images in the https://github.com/BIMCV-CSUSP/BIMCV-COVID-19/tree/master/padchest-covid/balanced-tsv are duplicated.
+This can be a problem if an image is in train/test or just because can provide over-representation of this image.

 **Updates 03/04/2020**

 The mirror at Barcelona Supercomputing Center is ready to distribute this dataset.
 Thanks to Salva, Eva and Paco Garcia